developer-program/engineering-track/docs/README.md

 ## Program schedule

-This 6-week program will start on 11 April 2020 and end on 12 June 2020.
+This 6-week program will start on 11 May 2020 and end on 19 June 2020.

 Program schedule can be viewed [here](https://github.com/developer-program/engineering-track/projects/1).
 Please note that the schedule is subject to change.